tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 You can set a balance reminder using **Account Balance Alarm** function in the **Billing Center**.
 For more information, see [Billing overview](https://intl.cloud.tencent.com/document/product/555).

-> Note:
+Note:
-> 1.After your account falls into arrears and COS is suspended, **you will continue to be billed for occupied storage** untill your data is destroyed.
+- After your account falls into arrears and COS is suspended, **you will continue to be billed for occupied storage** untill your data is destroyed.
-> 2. Data cannot be recovered once destroyed.
+-  Data cannot be recovered once destroyed.
-> 3. Service will  automatically resume when your account is positive.
+-  Service will  automatically resume when your account is positiv
-> 4. You can avoid unnecessary charges by deleting data on COS that you no longer use.
+-  You can avoid unnecessary charges by deleting data on COS that you no longer use.